Balaclava (Vic.)

 An assessment of population growth drivers in Balaclava reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, the Balaclava (Vic.) statistical area (Lv2) has an estimated population of around 5,927.
-This reflects a growth of 535 people since the 2021 Census, which reported a population of 5,392.
-The increase is inferred from AreaSearch's estimate of 5,917 residents following examination of ABS ERP data release in Jun 2024 and an additional 88 validated new addresses since the Census date.
-This results in a density ratio of 7,798 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 9.9% exceeded the national average (9.7%).
-Overseas migration contributed approximately 81.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Balaclava (Vic.) is estimated at around 5,927 people.
+This figure reflects an increase of 535 people since the 2021 Census, which reported a population of 5,392 people.
+The change is inferred from AreaSearch's estimation of the resident population as 5,917 following examination of the latest ERP data release by the ABS in June 2024 and an additional 87 validated new addresses since the Census date.
+This level of population results in a density ratio of 7,798 persons per square kilometer, placing Balaclava (Vic.) within the top 10% of national locations assessed by AreaSearch.
+The suburb's 9.9% growth since census is within 1.2 percentage points of the state's growth rate of 11.1%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 81.0% of overall population gains in recent periods, driving primary growth for the area.

 Frequently Asked Questions - Population